 Among her accomplishments, Attorney Ballerini is the Customs Border Liaison for the Houston chapter of the American Immigration Lawyers Association (AILA).
-She has co-chaired the AILA Texas Chapter Spring Conference and presented at the International Bar Association Annual Meeting-Immigration Law Section, AILA Texas Chapter Conferences, and AILA Mid-South Conferences.
+She is a committee member of the AILA National Field Operations Committee and past member of the AILA National Customs Border Protection Committee.
+She has co-chaired the AILA Texas Chapter Spring Conference and presented at the International Bar Association Annual Meeting-Immigration Law Section, ABA International Section Conference, AILA Texas Chapter Conferences, and AILA Mid-South Conferences.

-Super Lawyers Magazine and Texas Super Lawyers selected her for the 2014 and 2015 Rising Star lists, and she was chosen as a Top Lawyer for 2015 and 2016 by Houstonia magazine.
+Super Lawyers Magazine and Texas Super Lawyers, ratings services provided by Thomson Reuters, selected her for their 2014 and 2015 Rising Star lists, and she was chosen as a Top Lawyer for 2015, 2016, and 2017 by Houstonia magazine.
 Houston Modern Luxury magazine selected her as one its 2016 Women of Distinction.

 In her free time, enjoys giving back to the community and serves on the alumnae board of St. Agnes Academy Catholic High School and spending time with her family.

-Martha Barcenas is the Senior Legal Assistant, responsible for daily operations of the office, ensuring the staff gets the support they need to provide exemplary customer service, preparation of family-based petitions and for consular matters, including immigrant and non-immigrant visas.
+Martha Borges is the Senior Case Manager, responsible for daily operations of the office, ensuring the staff gets the support they need to provide exemplary customer service, preparation of family-based petitions and for consular matters, including immigrant and non-immigrant visas.

 Martha immigrated to the United States from Mexico with her parents when she was five years old.
 Fluent in both English and Spanish, she earned a Bachelor’s Degree in Business Administration in Accounting from the University of Houston Downtown.